-- 1.1 Section 14 of the Education Act 1996 places a statutory duty on local authorities to secure that sufficient schools for providing primary and secondary education are available for their area The Act also requires authorities to secure that special educational provision is made for pupils who have special educational needs. - 1.2 The School Organisation Plan 2023 2029 at Appendix 1 (the Plan) outlines the current level of mainstream and Special Education Needs and Disabilities (SEND) school provision in the Authority and projected pupil numbers up to admissions in September 2023 for primary age and 2025 for secondary age pupils.
+- 1.1 Section 14 of the Education Act 1996 places a statutory duty on local authorities to secure that sufficient schools for providing primary and secondary education are available for their area The Act also requires authorities to secure that special educational provision is made for pupils who have special educational needs. - 1.2 The School Organisation Plan 2023 2029 at Appendix 1 (the Plan) outlines the current level of mainstream and Special Education Needs and Disabilities (SEND) school provision in the Authority and projected pupil numbers up to admissions in September 2027 for primary age and 2029 for secondary age pupils.
 Estimated pupil numbers and places likely to be required as a consequence of future planned housing development expected to be delivered within the Adopted Core Strategy and Placemaking Plan period up to 2029 are also outlined.

-2 RECOMMENDATION
+RECOMMENDATION

-The Panel is asked to;
+The Cabinet Member is asked to;

-2.1 Note the proposed strategy for the provision of sufficient mainstream and SEND school places within the 2023 - 2029 Plan period.
+- 2.1 Approve the proposed strategy for the provision of school places within the 2023 - 2029 Plan period. - 2.2 Confirm that the finalised School Organisation Plan 2023 2029 can be published on the Bath and North East Somerset Council website.